transcom/mymove/docs/backend/fuel-surcharge.md

 ## Fuel surcharge interface

 In the MyMove project we have an interface for communicating with fuel surcharge APIs.
-The interface and implementations can be found in `pkg/services/fuelprice`.
+The interface can be found at `pkg/services/ghc_rate_engine.go`and implementations can be found in `pkg/services/ghcrateengine`.

 ### Interface methods